February 1987 Palestinian unrest: Background

-After Israel's victory in the Six-Day War in 1967, Israel has occupied the West Bank and the Gaza strip.
-The occupation has been controversial, with Israel accused of violating international law, as well as committing human rights abuses and apartheid against Palestinians.
-The Israeli government has also actively promoted the creation and growth of Israeli settlements in Palestine.
-The Palestine Liberation Organization (PLO), an umbrella group representing the most prominent armed Palestinian nationalist paramilitaries in the second half of the 20th century, mostly left-wing and secular, has also been accused of a number of human rights violations and of waging a terrorist campaign against Israelis.
+Israel captured the West Bank and Gaza Strip during the Six-Day War in 1967 and placed both under military administration.
+By 1987, contemporary reporting described a generation of Palestinians who had been born or had come of age during the occupation and were increasingly central to local unrest.

 1986 in Palestine had ended with a significant wave of unrest after two Birzeit University students were shot and killed by Israeli forces while protesting against a roadblock erected on the main road into the campus.
-Tensions in the Israeli-Palestinian conflict would continue to fester during the early weeks of 1987, although relatively calmly, including demolitions of Palestinian houses by Israeli authorities, deportations of Palestinian political figures, seizures of Palestinian land by Israeli authorities, the non-fatal stabbing of two Jewish brothers in the Old City of Jerusalem, the non-fatal shootings of several Palestinian protestors, the wounding of nine Israelis in a bus bombing, and the announcement of the charges in a case against four Israeli peace activists for holding a peace meeting with a group of moderate PLO members in November 1986.
+Tensions in the Israeli–Palestinian conflict would continue to fester during the early weeks of 1987, although relatively calmly, including demolitions of Palestinian houses by Israeli authorities, deportations of Palestinian political figures, seizures of Palestinian land by Israeli authorities, the non-fatal stabbing of two Jewish brothers in the Old City of Jerusalem, the non-fatal shootings of several Palestinian protestors, the wounding of nine Israelis in a bus bombing, and the announcement of the charges in a case against four Israeli peace activists for holding a peace meeting with a group of moderate PLO members in November 1986.
 In late January 1987, Israeli Minister of Defence Yitzhak Rabin also threatened to permanently close Palestinian universities if they didn't take steps to prevent their students from participating in political demonstrations.
 Israeli settler violence and vigilantism was also becoming an increasing issue, particularly as the number of settlers had doubled in the last four years and were hotspots of far-right and Israeli ultranationalist sentiment.